History of the Farm

 Max and Katie harvesting from incredible soils where compost had fueled great growth.

-The first land lease began when Max posted a wanted ad online, titled"Young Farmer Seeking Irrigated Land."
+The first land lease began when Max posted a wanted ad online, titled "Young Farmer Seeking Irrigated Land."
 For months, he'd waded through the Community Food and Agriculture's Land Link program, a well-constructed dating service for land seekers to meet land owners.
 Through correspondence and visitations, nothing shook out of the Land Link database.
 The weather started to turn.
 By October the garlic needed to be planted if the next season was going to be anything resembling a successful harvest.
-He pressed on with his search and made a Craigslist post introducing his goals and experience, plus his willingness to work in exchange for a chunk of soil.
+He pressed on with his search and made a Craigslist post introducing his goals and experience, plus his willingness to trade his work in exchange for a chunk of soil.
 Within a few days, he had a couple nibbles to investigate.
 But what young man would go out property-gazing alone?
 He invited his mother to join in the fun.
 As it turned out, this was a solid choice.
 A kind family 15 miles from Missoula was struck by Max and his mother enough to offer him a work-trade arrangement the following spring.
 He would carry irrigation pipes across the family's hay fields in exchange for eight acres of soils formed by the canyon's creeks.
 An incredible arrangement, considering Max's lack of capital to buy land outright, and his uncertainty about what capital he could raise in the first years of production.

 So instead of sinking money into land he wasn't sure of, the landlords allowed Max and volunteers to live on the property in tipi's, cots and tents.
 Several of Max's friends had volunteered to help grow produce and live out on the land in 2013.
 In order to continue growing a farm and not a garden's amount of land Max needed a commitment to growing the business in 2014.
 This second year, he made another Craigslist post that might as well have been titled "Join the farmer cooperative."

 Lucky for him, one of the respondents was a Utah-man named Kenny.
 The two worked hard alongside new members of the volunteer crew, producing food for more than 30 members of the farm.
 And at the end of the season, Kenny joined the farm business as a cooperative member.
 As the two-year lease was coming to a close and the land was about to turn back into pasture, Max and Kenny began looking for the next bit of land to grow on.
 They discovered a possible farm North of Missoula.
 And after many conversations they moved equipment and supplies up to the land.
 But when that arrangement didn't work out, they decided to put the farm on hold until another promising opportunity arose.
+A year passed.

-working like dogs and eating like kings in stevensville
+working like dogs & eating like kings

-There was nothing on the land in Stevensville when we started.
+There was nothing on the hayfield in Stevensville when we started.
 No electricity.
 No irrigation infrastructure.
 No place to wash and pack and store vegetables.
 No housing.
 No greenhouses.
 But there was tremendous silty loam soil.
 The other stuff… it would come… thanks to grants from the National Resource Conservation Service and a whole lot of sweat equity from the worker cooperative members and also our landlords who would commute to the farm nearly every day to help build out irrigation infrastructure and the farm’s first tiny house.

 Winter Growing Begins